moshiur1412/QuickCMS/README.md

 ## Aims and Objectives

--The developer can easily customize the system and some features development with modification within very short time.
+- The developer can easily customize the system and some features development with modification within very short time.
 - The system owner can use the system within very short time which is very effective for their business goal achieve.